caravl/tempest/README.md

 In your command line, run `node lucky.js 100 200`

 ## To Run Tests
-In your command line, run `./node_modules/mocha/bin/mocha`
+In your command line, run `npm test`